lemelon/cozysdk-client/tuto.md

 As a developer, do you believe it’s impossible to use the resources from another application or play with data from differing applications?
 Well I'm here to try to prove you can.
 With cozy you can do things you wouldn't even imagine: you'll be able to code an application without a server and one that can communicate with all the apps on your cozy.

-First of all, to be comfortable with this tutorial, I advise you first to get an understanding of what cozy is and how it works.
-So please go to the following [link](https://dev.cozy.io/) to become a confirmed cozy developer.

 ## Let's write a new contact application for cozy

 Now, let's get serious and straight to the point: our goal is to build a serverless app with all the list of names of your Contact app.
 It will also be able to create, update, and delete names.